victorliu-sq/PaperWriting/FlashSMP.md

+Following this recognition, the need for an efficient algorithm to solve SMP has become increasingly paramount due to the growing volume of participants and the dynamic nature of environments where frequent recalculations are required.

+For instance, the New York City High School Match process already involved over 170,000 students as of 2004 \cite{abdulkadirouglu2005new}, while the National Resident Matching Program (NRMP) serves more than 50,000 medical students annually seeking their ideal hospital placements \cite{nrmp2023results}.
+Furthermore, kidney transplantation programs are becoming increasingly centralized and international, facing dynamic changes with the addition and allocation of kidneys \cite{roth2004kidney}.
+Moreover, the importance of SMP algorithms extends beyond these traditional realms into cloud computing\cite{wang2016dynamic} \cite{xu2011egalitarian} and network management\cite{maggs2015algorithmic}, where the state of servers and resource allocation requests are constantly changing.
+This rise in increasingly high demands in both data processing and computation, along with the fluidity of participants' preferences, underscores the necessity for parallelizing algorithms to ensure stable matches are recalculated efficiently and effectively.

-Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task.
+Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task

+that GS algorithm is computing- and data-intensive and ithas time and memory complexity quadratic in the number of participants.

+.
 To our knowledge, the only parallel algorithm that outperforms the sequential Gale-Shapley (GS) algorithm is the parallel McVitie-Wilson algorithm.
 While this algorithm has set a benchmark by running faster than sequential solutions, its performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making it even less efficient than its CPU implementation.